-Hundreds of thousands of dollars are spent on electronic resources every year to make the library's online collections as dynamic as possible.
+We spend hundreds of thousands of dollars every year to make our online collections as dynamic as possible.
 The vast majority of online library content can be incorporated into your Nuoodle classroom via permalinks.

 The use of permalinks allows us to provide links to library resources for students without being in violation of copyright.
 You cannot save a copy of a document, put it on a server and make it available to your students (this requires obtaining copyright permission), but you can legally provide a link to the article.